 Skip to content

-Welcome to the summer issue of the Herts Music Service newsletter!
-We will be sharing updates about concerts and events, staff training opportunities and music sector updates once a term.
-We hope this newsletter will be your ‘one stop shop’ for updates on all things music education in Hertfordshire and beyond.
+Welcome to the spring issue of the Herts Music Service newsletter - your ‘one stop shop’ for updates on all things music education in Hertfordshire and beyond.

 Please share opportunities and events with students at your school where relevant!